TrelisResearch/TinyRecursiveModels/README-fork.md

   This attaches rank-1 adapters (alpha 16), keeps embeddings trainable (`puzzle_emb_lr: 1e-2`), leaves EMA off, and logs submissions every eval pass.
 No merge step is required for inference—just keep the base checkpoint alongside the LoRA state; merge the low-rank deltas only if you need dense weights.

 ## Continued Pretraining on ARC Evaluation Tasks
+> Scores 6.5% pass@2 on manual tasks, with aa2 pre-trained model.
 - **Download checkpoint:** Grab the published ARC checkpoint (e.g. `Sanjin2024/TinyRecursiveModels-ARC-AGI-2`) with `git lfs` or `huggingface-cli`.
 Keep the accompanying `all_config.yaml` handy so you can mirror the architecture, optimizer, and embedding hyperparameters that were used to produce the weights.
 As follows:
 ```bash
 huggingface-cli download --repo-type model Sanjin2024/TinyRecursiveModels-ARC-AGI-2 --local-dir pretrained